 Extended health insurance

-Prescription Drugs: Approximately 55% of Canadian adults aged 18 to 79 use at least one prescription drug.
-Although there is a publicly-funded program that covers many of these drugs, your employees may not be eligible in all cases.
-Most employer health insurance plans in Canada offer supplementary prescription drug coverage.
+- Prescription Drugs: Approximately 55% of Canadian adults aged 18 to 79 use at least one prescription drug.
+While there is a publicly-funded program, not all employees are eligible for full coverage.
+Most employer health insurance plans offer supplementary prescription drug coverage to ensure employees can access the medications they need.

-Paramedical Services: These are health services provided by health care professionals such as physiotherapists, psychologists, chiropractors, and massage therapists.
-The public health care system does not cover them.
-Most employers include these services in their health benefits to appeal to young employers who are more likely to use them.
+- Paramedical Services: These include health services provided by health care professionals such as physiotherapists, psychologists, chiropractors, and massage therapists.
+Since these services are not covered under the public healthcare system, many employers include them in their health benefits, especially to appeal to younger employees who are more likely to use them.

 Dental insurance